TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/lesson.md

 Students will be able to...
 * Define and identify: **if, else, elif, conditionals, flow of control**
 * Create chaining if statements
-* Understand how conditional statements alter flow of control of the program
+* Understand how conditional statements alter the flow of control of a program

 ##Materials/Preparation
 * [Do Now]